MarcialRosales/concourse-workshop/realPipeline.md

 It is time to move on and do more practical things: Build a CI pipeline for Java applications.

-## Organizing pipelines
+## <a name="bp"></a> Organizing pipelines

 We are going to create our application pipeline attending the following best practices:
-- Pipeline and variable files (`--load-vars-from`) must be versioned controlled
+1. Pipeline and variable files (`--load-vars-from`) must be versioned controlled
-- Sensitive data (like passwords and private keys) stored in variable files should never be versioned controlled (or at least in clear)
+2. Sensitive data (like passwords and private keys) stored in variable files should never be versioned controlled (or at least in clear)
-- Pipelines and variable files should be stored along with the application (or microservice) we are building
+3. Pipelines and variable files should be stored along with the application (or microservice) we are building
-- We should not reinvent the wheel on each application.
+4. We should not reinvent the wheel on each application.
 We should build pipelines in such a way that we can use them to build any application
-- We are aiming for consistent builds.
+5. We are aiming for consistent builds.
 Lock down pipeline and resource type's versions too
-- Tasks should be defined in "Task Definition" files rather than inline in the pipeline
+6. Tasks should be defined in "Task Definition" files rather than inline in the pipeline
-- Suggested structure:
+7. Suggested structure:
   ```
   <pipelineRepo>
     └── ci        <---  contains pipeline definition files